juunoco/blog/README.md

-# Juuno's Blog
+# Juunoco's Official Blog

 ## Creating a new Post:

-Juuno Blog is using Jekyll and Ruby gems
+Juuncoo Blog is using Jekyll and Ruby gems

 A simple explanation has been written below, any unclarified questions can be found in the [documentation](https://jekyllrb.com/docs/usage/)